The Importance of warming up and reducing the chances of sports injuries

-By not performing warm-up exercies before every workout, a person may miss out on many important health advantages.
+By not performing warm-up exercises before every workout, a person may miss out on many important health advantages.

 Warm-up routines do not need to be long, and can be as short as five minutes.
-When done properly, warm-up exercies can have an amazing effect on a person's workout.
+When done properly, warm-up exercises can have an amazing effect on a person’s workout.

 Ideally, warm-up exercises should be done at leisurely pace, which is about 50 percent of a person’s maximum heart rate.